koesan/Manga_Comic_Colorization_and_Translation_v2/README.md

 9. **Results**
    Translated and colorized manga pages will be saved in `result` folder.

+> **Note:** Reminder
+> If the value at line 12 is 0, no colorization will be applied.
+If it is 1, colorization will be applied.
+> Don’t forget to add your [DeepL API key](https://www.deepl.com/en/pro#developer) at line 13.
+>

 ***

 Projeyi çalıştırmadan önce, sanal bir Python ortamı oluşturup kütüphaneleri yüklemek için şu adımları izleyin: